 In its simplest form, parent to child (and grandparent to grandchild) transfers are excluded from reassessment, but sibling to sibling transfers are subject to reassessment when it comes to property taxes.
 An exclusion occurs when an assessor does not reassess a property because the property is eligible to be excluded if the owner files a claim.

-- Proposition 58, codified by section 63.1 of the Revenue and Taxation Code, which went into effect in California in 1986, is a constitutional amendment that excludes from reassessment transfers of real property between parents and children, according to the California State Board of Equalization.
+- Proposition 58, modified by section 63.1 of the Revenue and Taxation Code, which went into effect in California in 1986, is a constitutional amendment that excludes from reassessment transfers of real property between parents and children, according to the California State Board of Equalization.

 - Proposition 193, which went into effect in 1996, is a constitutional amendment which excludes from reassessment transfers of property from grandparents to grandchildren, providing that all the parents of the grandchildren who qualify as children of the grandparents are deceased at the time of transfer.